35 Maths Questions Year 6: SATs Reasoning Questions And Answers With Worked Examples

 Answer: 40 washes

-This is a two step problem; pupils must first be able to read and convert kilograms to grams (and therefore know the relationship between the two units), then divide 2600 by 65 to work out the number of washes possible.
+1. Pupils must first be able to read and convert kilograms to grams (and therefore know the relationship between the two units).

 Further examples:

-Reasoning Question 12
+Reasoning question 12

 rr measures q2